 If you ever tried to delete emails in bulk in the Gmail app, you must know that it’s quite troublesome to select multiple emails at once.
 You have to touch and hold the emails to select them.
 But there’s an easy way to do so.
 To select multiple emails at once, simply tap the profile icon on the left of every email to select it.
-Once selected, you’ll see few actions like archive, delete, mark as read/unread on the top.
+Once selected, you’ll see few actions like Archive, Delete, Mark as read/unread on the top.

-5. Smart Search
+5. Gmail Smart Search

-6. Quick Action
+6. Quick Action in the Gmail app

 Gmail for Android has a quick action that lets you delete or archive an email by swiping left or right.
 To enable it, go to the app settings and check “Swipe actions“.
 In the same page look for “Gmail default action“, it is available on the top.
 From here you can select what action you want the swipe to perform i.e. delete or archive.
 Once selected, you can swipe left or right to delete or archive an email.

 7. Action Confirmation

 How many times has it happened that you sent or deleted an email that you didn’t want to?
 By enabling action confirmation (confirm before deleting, confirm before sending, and confirm before archiving) from the settings option, you won’t have to face such troubling situation again.
-Action confirmation options are available in the bottom of the app settings.
+Action confirmation options are available at the bottom of the Gmail app settings.

 Do you use Gmail for Android on a daily basis?
 Or do you use any other client for emails?
 Do you have any other tips for Gmail?
 Share your tickets m thoughts with us in the comments section below.